intelliw/hsy-api.host/README.md

     - src
         -  definitions       // data objects
         - `environment`       // configs and enums shared by other services in the environment.
-        -  host              // setup and configuration needed by hse-api-host (not shared).
+        -  host              // setup and configuration needed by hsy-api-host (not shared).
         - `logger`            // logging framework, shared by other services in the environment.
         -  parameters        // generic class for simple params, specialised classes for complex params such as Period
         -  paths             // routers for paths, these handle top level routes.